 You also need to choose one more spell from the Eldritch Knight list:

-• Burning Hands – Cause fire damage in a cone in front of you.
-Normally I do not recommend this spell due to its short range.
+• burning hands icon bg3 Burning Hands – Causes bg3 fire icon Fire Damage in a cone in front of you.
+Normally, I do not recommend this spell due to its short range.
 However, as a hybrid melee spellcaster, the Eldritch Fighter is much better placed to take advantage of short-range spells like this.

 Level 5